Isabelle Nélisse

 Isabelle Nélisse (born December 3, 2003) is a Canadian actress.
 The younger sister of actress Sophie Nélisse, she is most noted for her roles in the films Mama, Wait Till Helen Comes and The Tale.

+Biography

 She has also appeared in the films Whitewash, Mommy, Worst Case, We Get Married (Et au pire, on se mariera) and The Far Shore (Dérive), the television series The Strain, Mirador and It: Chapter One.